finki-hub/finki-chat-bot/README.md

 ## Endpoints

 This is an incomplete list.
-You may view all available endpoints on the OpenAPI instance.
+You may view all available endpoints on the OpenAPI documentation.

 - `/questions/list` - get all questions
 - `/questions/name/<name>` - get a question by its name